C-Dr4gon/NetTester/README.md

 # NetTester
 > This is a penetration testing program, written in bash script for Linux, that executes and logs local network attacks.
-This is only suitable for testing local networks, and logging results.
+This is meant for testing local networks with SMB protocol service enabled.

 > CONFIG: The brute-force attack will take a long time.
 If you just want to test if this program works, set your user and password as "kali".